DocumentationEditorsClaude Code

 When the agent calls aide_recall.
 Standard Claude Code tool-call chrome: you see the request, the response, and whatever the agent summarizes.
 The branded aide-memory · ... status line is reserved for hook fires, not MCP tool calls.

 When you type a correction.
 Patterns like “no, use X instead” / “actually…” trip the UserPromptSubmit hook.
-It injects a nudge:
+By default (hooks.correction.escalate = "off") it emits a soft in-turn nudge via hookSpecificOutput.UserPromptSubmit.additionalContext:

-When a session starts or resumes.
+When a session starts.
 The SessionStart hook injects top preferences + guidelines + priority-always memories (bounded by injection.maxChars, default 1200).
-It also re-fires after context compaction.
+On source: "resume" the hook no-ops — your prior transcript already carries the context and the recall tracking, so re-injecting would duplicate.
+On clear and compact it clears tracking + re-injects.

 When the agent finishes a turn.
 The Stop hook runs on a configurable schedule (default ramps every 3 turns through turn 9, every 5 through turn 29, every 10 afterwards) and prompts: